Counseling Center

 • There are alternative testing scores colleges will accept such as SBAC, SAT or ACT.
 Review the “placement testing” section in the Running Start Contract.

-4. Attend one of the Running Start Signing Days on Campus to fill out your Running Start Enrollment Verification Form (RSEVF).
+6. Attend one of the Running Start Signing Days on Campus to fill out your Running Start Enrollment Verification Form (RSEVF).
 You will also need to have the following completed and ready to submit to your high school counselor:

-• Completed Graduation Checklist
+• Graduation Checklist

-• Signed CHS Running start Contract and MOU
+• CHS Running Start Contract

 • Proof that you placed into English 101 or college level Math